-Top Reasons to Buy this New Product Planning Report
+Top Reasons to Buy this Pharmaceutical New Product Planning Report

 Define team responsibilities and prioritize workload During their early commercialization efforts, new product planning teams support clinical and R&D groups while playing critical roles in business development.
-Track high-priority NPP activities across early, middle and late commercialization stages, and facilitate the transition of brand responsibilities among teams.
+Track high-priority pharmaceutical new product planning activities across early, middle and late commercialization stages, and facilitate the transition of brand responsibilities among teams.

-Grow NPP resources to match brand commercialization requirements In addition to showing department-level resources, this report details new product planning staffing, budgets and activities for single brands.
-Compare resource metrics for 9 individual, developing brands from pre-clinical testing to Phase 3, and track key NPP budget allocations in each time frame.
+Grow pharmaceutical new product planning resources to match brand commercialization requirements In addition to showing department-level resources, this report details new product planning staffing, budgets and activities for single brands.
+Compare resource metrics for 9 individual, developing brands from pre-clinical testing to Phase 3, and track key pharmaceutical new product planning budget allocations in each time frame.